se-edu/learningresources/contents/kotlin/kotlin.md

 ### Tool Friendly

-Hyperbolically, a programming language is only as good as its tool support.
-This is why advantage with using Kotlin is that IntelliJ provides built-in language support.
-It also contains the aforementioned Java-to-Kotlin converter and code generators for Java and JavaScript from Kotlin code
+Hyperbolically, a programming language is only as good as what its tools can provide.
+This is why the advantage of using Kotlin is the built-in language support from IntelliJ.
+Any Java IDE for e.g. IntelliJ and Eclipse, can be used to write and compile Kotlin code.
+It also contains the aforementioned Java-to-Kotlin converter and code generators for Java and JavaScript from Kotlin code.

 # Kotlin for Android Apps